 Sample agendas and other resources from state-led computer science summits.
 Agendas available for download.

 State policies can help broaden participation in CS education and sustain momentum towards CS for all.
 These policies provide examples of state change efforts that support lasting change.
 Policies that are equity explicit are identified.

 ECEP states develop tools and resources that can be adapted in other states, or used as models from which to develop your own resources.

 ECEP resources are available to all states.
 We are here to support your state-level change efforts.
-We offer support through resource sharing and state team coaching.
-Please complete this form to help us to understand more about your strategic direction or to schedule a time to meet with us.
-We will work with you to connect you to experts in CS education, advocacy, and policy efforts.
+We offer support through resource sharing, state team coaching, and our ECEP Connect events.

-Offered annually, these virtual conferences provide an opportunity for non-ECEP states to explore promising practices for BPC and to leverage ECEP’s resources and expertise.
+Offered annually, these virtual events provide an opportunity for all states to explore promising practices for BPC and to leverage ECEP’s resources and expertise.